Warbrook House Hotel, Eversley: Later residents

-Augustus Granville Stapleton (1800-1880) owned Warbrook House from 1838 until his death in 1880.
+Augustus Granville Stapleton (1800–1880) owned Warbrook House from 1838 until his death in 1880.
 It was then owned by the Stapleton family who leased it to Lady Glass for forty years.

-Augustus Granville Stapleton was born in 1880 in Plympton, Devon.
-His father was John Stapleton of St James.
-He went to the University of Cambridge and in 1823 gained his Bachelor of Arts Degree.
-On leaving University he became the Private Secretary to George Canning who became Prime Minister.
+Augustus Granville Stapleton was born on 28 November 1800 in St James's, Westminster.
+He was the youngest of the three illegitimate sons of John Parker, 1st Earl of Morley and Lady Elizabeth Araminta Monck (1764–1845).
+He went to the University of Cambridge and in 1823 gained his Bachelor of Arts degree.
+On leaving University he became the Private Secretary to George Canning who became prime minister.
 After Canning’s death he wrote several books on the life of his employer.

 In 1825 he married Catherine Bulteel, daughter of John Bulteel of Fleet, Devon.
-The 1851 Census shows the family living at Warbrook House with Catherine’s sister Elizabeth Bulteel (1792-1875) and seven servants.
+The 1851 Census shows the family living at Warbrook House with Catherine's sister Elizabeth Bulteel (1792–1875) and seven servants.
 Catherine died in 1856 and Augustus continued to live at the House until about 1876 and then moved to Drymoor where he died in 1880.
 From about 1878 until 1915 the Stapleton family leased Warbrook House to Lady Glass.

-Lady Glass (1832-1915) was born Anne Tanner and was the daughter of Thomas Tanner of Avesbury, Hampshire.
-In 1854 she married Sir Richard Atwood Glass (1820-1873) who was the manufacturer of the Atlantic submarine cable and for this work he received a knighthood.
+Lady Glass (1832–1915) was born Anne Tanner and was the daughter of Thomas Tanner of Avesbury, Hampshire.
+In 1854 she married Sir Richard Atwood Glass (1820–1873) who was the manufacturer of the Atlantic submarine cable and for this work he received a knighthood.
 The couple had no children and lived in Moorlands Villa in Southampton.
 Sir Richard died in 1873 when Anne was only 41 and she left Moorlands Villa a few years later to live in Warbrook House.
 The 1881 Census shows her there with several visitors and eight servants.
 She occasionally held charity events at Warbrook.
 A 1906 newspaper describes a fete that she held in the grounds that was attended by over 500 people.
-She died in 1915 and in about 1920 the house was bought by William Bruce Ellis Ranken who lived there until 1935.
+She died in 1915 and in about 1920 the house was bought– by William Bruce Ellis Ranken who lived there until 1935.